MarkMahrous/Amusement-Park/README.md

 - The game concludes when the time runs out.
 - A 'GAME WIN' screen appears if the player collects the goal(s) within the specified time.
 - A 'GAME LOSE' screen appears if the goal is not collected/reached within the time limit.

+## Implementation
+Amusement Park Adventure - 3D Game is developed using C++ in Visual Studio and relies on the OpenGL library and the glut.h header for graphics rendering.
+Players can control the game through keyboard input to move in four directions and interact with the game environment.

+## How to Run the Game
+Follow these steps to run Amusement Park Adventure - 3D Game:
+1. Set up your development environment with Visual Studio.
+2. Ensure you have the necessary OpenGL and glut.h libraries installed.
+3. Open the Game by running OpenGL3DTemplate.sln with Visual Studio.
+4. Compile and run the game code, and you can start playing.